-82 Mulrine, Anna, "With U.S. Women Soon Eligible for Combat, the Draft Could be Next," The Christian Science Monitor, October 28, 2014.
+84 Mulrine, Anna, "With U.S. Women Soon Eligible for Combat, the Draft Could be Next," The Christian Science Monitor, October 28, 2014.

-should not be forced into combat.83 Critics contend it would be unfair to permit women a choice that is not available to men and to make the choice available to both men and women would make it difficult for the services to function, especially in the event of war or national emergency.
+divided on this issue with some saying they should be allowed in combat but many saying they should not be forced into combat.
+So Critics contend it would be unfair to permit women a choice that is not available to men and to make the choice available to both men and women would make it difficult for the services to function, especially in the event of war or national emergency.
 Given this argument, Congress may need to consider not only whether women who want to serve in combat roles are allowed to, but if women should be required to serve in combat roles.